kang-tian/kang-tian.github.io/projects/Automobile-Service-Appointment-Management-System/index.md

 ## Overview
 The **Automobile Service Appointment Management System** is a database-driven application designed to streamline vehicle service scheduling and management.

+<p> &nbsp; </p>

 The project integrates **Microsoft Access** as the front-end interface and **Oracle SQL** as the back-end database, providing both customers and mechanics with a user-friendly and reliable platform for managing appointments, vehicle details, and service history.

 <p> &nbsp; </p>

+For more details, please check the project repository on [GitHub](https://github.com/kang-tian/Automobile-Service-Appointment-Management-System).

+<p> &nbsp;</p>

 ## Skills & Technologies
 - **Microsoft Access:** Forms, reports, VBA programming, user interface design.